dalmo1991/superflexPy/doc/demo.rst

    :linenos:

-Note that in line 2 we pass the argument :code:`solve=False` to the function :code:`get_output`  in order to access the computed states and outputs without re-running the reservoir element.
+Note that in line 2 we pass the argument :code:`solve=False` to the function :code:`get_output`, in order to access the computed states and outputs without re-running the reservoir element.

 The plot shows the output of the simulation (obtained by plotting